elasticio/csv-component-v3/README.md

 *   `Contains headers` - if true, the first row of parsed data will be interpreted as field names, false by default.
 *   `Delimiter` - The delimiting character.
 Leave blank to auto-detect from a list of most common delimiters.
 *   `Convert Data types` - numeric, date and boolean data will be converted to their type instead of remaining strings, false by default.
+If `Emit Behavior` equals to `Emit Batch` - new field appears: `Batch Size` - max length of array for each message

 ### Create CSV From Message Stream